Castelnau-d'Auzan: Features

 Castelnau-d'Auzan is surrounded by vineyards, smoothly undulating hills and here and there a nice little village.
 The setting and ambiance are perfect for promenades by foot or by bicycle, or a little play of golf on the splendid Golf de Guinlet, which is on five minutes distance of the village.

 Because of its landscapes the Gers is now and then called the "Tuscany of France".
 The summers are long and warm; the winters are warm and short.
 In the neighborhood are numerous old castles, little medieval walled villages, small cities built around castles and "sacred" places, because the Way of St. James of Compostela and the Via Podiensis are going through the Gers and left their traces.

-Close to the "place de la Mairie" with the pretty town hall you will find the oldest street of Castelnau the "rue du Canon".
-This spot survived everything, invasions, wars and whatever it dates from the fifteenth century.

 Tourism and culture

 Local associations develop numerous activities which make it possible to share the local passion for: the nature, good walking bicycling routes, traditional skittle and ball games quilles au maillet) and palet gascon; courses Landaises a daring and innocent game with wild cows; old fashioned battue hunting; local feasts; and gastronomy.